 That depends.If something goes wrong on our end and we can’t provide you with a puppy during the expected time period, then yes.
 If you have been on our wait list for a current litter and change you mind for some reason, then no. We turn away many potential customers once deposits are made and the litter is fully sold.
 When buyers change their mind, we have to reopen the litter and start advertising once again.
 In those cases, deposits are not refunded.

 First we ask that you fill out the application on this website.Once the application is received and approved, we will ask you to sign a copy of our sterilization requirements, which you can either email back to us or print out and return to us with your 500.00 deposit check.

-When the puppies are 6 weeks old, we start the allocation phase.
+When the puppies are 6 - 7 weeks old, we start the allocation phase.
 We go in order of when deposits were received so the earlier you get your deposit in, the more choices you have.
 Once the pups are born, you will need to decide the gender you prefer, since many families have specifid request and we want to make sure we can accomodate everyone's wishes.

 We do allow home visits during the allocation phase.
 We ask that you take off your shoes, or clean your shoes with Clorox that we provide at our door.
 We also ask that you use hand sanitizer before entering our home.
 We do this to protect all the puppies who are still very young and vulnerable.
 If you are unable to visit when it is your turn to choose your puppy, we provide facetime or google handout video conferences.